Azure/azure-osconfig/src/modules/securitybaseline/README.md

 }
 ```

-Note these simple functions invoke functions like `IsDaemonActive` and `InstallPackage`.
-These functions are implemented in [commonutils](../../common/commonutils/).
+These simple functions invoke functions like `IsDaemonActive` and `InstallPackage` that are implemented in [commonutils](../../common/commonutils/).

 Remember, we want to separate the bulk of generic check implementations from this security baseline so that they could be reused in the future for the implementations of other baselines.